(You have options in perusing this page: see my Power Browsing advice.)

 --------

-When I embarked on the following approach to backing up my system in October 21, it was the the firt time I'd used this precise approach.
+When I embarked on the following approach to backing up my system in October 21, it was the first time I'd used this precise approach.

 Be advised: The excellent guide at www.windowscentral.com/how-make-full-backup-windows-10 said "The System Image Backup tool for Windows 10 is no longer a maintained feature, but you can still use it for the foreseeable future.
 The instructions outlined in this guide are meant to create a temporary full backup while the feature is still available."